theodorzoulias/ParallelLoopLibrary/README.md

 ## Where is the loop running?

-The loop in running on the [`ThreadPool`](https://docs.microsoft.com/en-us/dotnet/api/system.threading.threadpool).
+The loop is running on the [`ThreadPool`](https://docs.microsoft.com/en-us/dotnet/api/system.threading.threadpool).
 It is possible to configure it to run on the current [`SynchronizationContext`](https://docs.microsoft.com/en-us/dotnet/api/system.threading.synchronizationcontext), by using the `ToParallelLoop` overload that accepts a `executeOnCurrentContext` argument.